Thymen Arensman

+Career

 A strong climber and time trialist, Arensman won the 15th stage of the 2022 Vuelta a España in a solo victory.
 That same season, he also won the stage six time trial, going on to finish second overall in the Tour de Pologne.

 In 2025, Arensman took his first win in nearly three years on stage four of the Tour of the Alps, ultimately placing second overall.

 Arensman then proceeded to claim two stage victories at that year's Tour de France.
 He won both stages 14 and 19 in a solo fashion on mountain-top finishes.

 He also competed in cyclo-cross prior to joining the UCI World Tour with in 2020.